stevedang125/fullstack_rumi_web_app/readme.md

 If all is successful, it should be available at your `localhost` on `port 8080` (`http://localhost:8080/`).

 Dev mode:
-Keep both backend and frontend on,
+Keep both backend and frontend on.
 Backend, in "fullstack_rumi_web_app" folder:(localhost:8080)
 ```
 $ node server.js